Buddy Comfort Bio

 Comfort seems a quiet and gentle man, though he has had strong feelings for many years around issues involving the environment.
 He expresses great delight that the early efforts of what seemed to be from only a few in the vanguard are now becoming stronger and more widespread on the planet.
 He grieves for the many human and environmental tragedies, but chooses to remain hopeful.
 He states, “As greed, shortsightedness, selfishness and duplicity run amok, we all have to keep focused and clear and stay committed to our vision - the vision of a renewed, sustainable, peaceful, harmonious, natural, sane and healed planet - to walk in the Beauty Way.”

 "People are looking inward and learning to care for themselves - love themselves.
 That’s where it all has to start.
-Nature has always been there to teach us these lessons.
+Nature has always been here to teach us these lessons.
 I’d like to think my music can contribute to that.”

-ABOUT 'THE BUDDY COMFORT ENSEMBLE': performed and recorded together 1978 - 1979
+THE BUDDY COMFORT ENSEMBLE performed and recorded together from 1978 to 1980

-She was originally interviewed byTerri Gross on Fresh Air (April 8.1996).
+She was originally interviewed by Terri Gross on Fresh Air (April 8.1996).
 "We rebroadcast an interview with late mezzo-soprano Lorraine Hunt.
 (July 7, 2006).
 She appeared in Peter Sellars' productions of Handel and Mozart.
 She had been called the 'reigning Handel diva of our day.' "

-Both appeared on Buddy Comfort's first studio recording, "Mythical Beauty" (re-released 2023).
-Two of the songs from the album can be viewed as live performances in the VIDEOS section of this website or on YouTube: "If I Were A Bird" and "Galadriel".
+Two of the songs; : "If I Were A Bird" and "Galadriel" can be viewed as live performances in the VIDEOS section of this website or on YouTube